JeremS/cljss-core/README.md

  - FIX: The double newline in the output is fixed.
  - FIX: empty rules are no more part of the compiled output.

+ - ADDED: Now the key words `:> :+ :~` can be used as combinators inside a vector of selectors instead of the `c-> c-+ c-g+` functions.
  - ADDED: Inline css in rules as a string.
  - ADDED: Compact style.
  - ADDED: Use of key words for pseudo classes args
  - ADDED: Possible line break in the set like selectors output.
  - ADDED: Helpers to have a more fluent API.
+ - ADDED: We can now use inline css or css comments.
+There is a compilation option that allows the comments to be in the compiled output or not.

 ### 0.2.0
  - ADDED: support for media queries.